terrificJisu/Build-Java-Projects/README.md

 ```
 Projects:

-1. An email administration application
+1. An email administration application (DONE)
-2. A student database application
+2. A student database application (DONE)
 3. A new bank account application

 ```